-Currently the most accurate measurements of the Universe have come from the WMAP mission that was launched in June 2001 and finished operations in 2010.
+Recently accurate measurements of the Universe have come from the WMAP mission that was launched in June 2001 and finished operations in 2010.
 It was designed, like COBE, to view the entire sky, but with a much greater precision than COBE.
-In February 2003, many results from WMAP were released and they provide us with the best information yet about the Universe.
+In February 2003, many results from WMAP were released and they provide us with the best information to date about the Universe.
 As with any mission, the WMAP results have been possibly overwritten by the results from the Planck mission, which has a higher resolution, the results from previous studies is usually included in the final results (you can't ignore what others have done before your own project after all).
 Both missions were of high quality, and that data, along with data from other sources, provides astronomers with the information they need to refine the models of the Universe and check to see the best fitting values.
-Of course over time the results from WMAP and Planck will no doubt be revised in the future with even better satellites.
+Of course over time the results from WMAP and Planck will no doubt be revised and improved upon with even better satellites.
 Just so you can see the results, the table below shows the values from both WMAP and Planck.
-While these are the best measurements we have available today, they are of course not exactly 100% precise, though they seem to be pretty well accepted by the astronomical community.
-Here are some findings based upon not only WMAP results but also those of other studies (updated January 2013) -
+While these are the best measurements we have available today, they are of course not exactly 100% precise, though they seem to be pretty well accepted by the astronomical community. -